A Vintage Christmas Decoration Guide: History & Values

 By 1870, Germany exported huge numbers of glass ornaments, manufactured via a “cottage industry,” made up of individuals and families who fashioned the ornaments in their own homes.

 After the World Wars, America and Japan joined the fray and began producing their own decorations, based on the beloved German ones.
-It is these that I’ll be talking about in this post–vintage Christmas ornaments of the 1950s.
+It is these that I’ll be talking about in this post–vintage Christmas ornaments.

 Bottle Brush Decorations

-The story behind bottle brush trees and wreaths is that the Addi’s Bottle Brush Company out of England began to dye their toilet bowl brushes in post-war times and assemble them into Christmas trees.
+As the story behind bottle brush trees and wreaths goes, the Addi’s Bottle Brush Company out of England began to dye their toilet bowl brushes in post-war times and assemble them into Christmas trees.

-The most desirable bottle brush decorations have small glass beads and other decorations, like the one above with a spun cotton snowman.
+The most desirable bottle brush decorations have small glass beads and other decorations, like the one above with a spun cotton snowman (c.
+1950’s).
 Value: $10-12

 arge Vintage Decorated Bottle Brush Tree

 This brush tree–an exceptional example–sits on a glittery wooden base stamped “Japan.”
-It holds four pretty pink presents, and displays gold garland, glass ornaments, and crushed glass type of “flocking.”
+It holds four pretty pink presents, and displays gold garland, glass ornaments, and crushed glass type of “flocking” (c.
+1940’s).
 Value: $40-45

 Related Articles